microsoft/MicroHack/03-Azure/01-03-Infrastructure/01_Azure_Virtual_Desktop/Challenges/00-Pre-Reqs.md

 ![AVD Architecture](../Images/00-azure-virtual-desktop-architecture.png)

-For this MicroHack we simplify the deployment down to Azure AD joined sessionhosts only so there are no dependencies on Domain Controllers (except in challenge 4, where you will need hybrid identities for FSLogix profiles).
+For this MicroHack we simplify the deployment down to Microsoft Entra ID joined sessionhosts only so there are no dependencies on Domain Controllers (except in challenge 4, where you will need hybrid identities for FSLogix profiles).

 The architecture will be like